 Preference will be given to Australian residents who would be competitive applicants for an APA PhD scholarship.

 For more information please contact Dr James Fell on 03 6324 5485 or James.Fell@utas.edu.au.

-Based at the School of Human Life Sciences, University of Tasmania, Launceston
+Based at the Human Life Sciences, University of Tasmania, Launceston

 Ulcerative colitis and Crohn's disease are collectively called inflammatory bowel diseases (IBD).
 The causes for these devastating intestinal diseases are unknown.
 Recent studies have indicated a strong role for inflammasomes (mediated through two cytokines namely IL-1 beta and IL-18) in IBD.
 These controversial investigations were mainly from the mouse system and not validated in human IBD.

 The project aims to characterise the role of different components of the inflammasome in IBD.
 In particular, a number of mouse models (deficient in inflammasomes) along with our recently described spontaneous colitis model Winnie ( Eri et al., 2011, Heazelwood, Eri et al., 2008; McGuckin, Eri et al., 2009, 2010, 2011) will be used in conjunction with human studies to correlate the link between inflammasomes and the pathogenesis of colitis.